 Amending a Sales and Use Tax Return

 If you make a mistake or leave something off your return, you must correct the mistake by filing an amended return.
 An amended return claiming a refund of taxes already paid must be filed within three years of the original due date of the return and must be accompanied by an explanation of the claim for refund.
+If you are claiming a refund of tax from DRS that your business collected from its customers, you must refund or credit that tax to the customers.
+See Policy Statement 98(5), Sales and Use Tax Refund Policy, for more details.

 File an amended OS-114 on the TSC/BUS.
 To do so, start filing the OS-114 return as if for the first time.
 Once you select the period, the system will recognize that an original was already filed and ask if you wish to amend the return or file a supplemental.
 When you choose amend, you will be brought into an editable version of the original return.
 Please verify that the correct amount paid with the original return is credited on line 11.